Home Assessment Tips

 5. Strategic Tree Placement: Plan the placement of new trees so their mature canopies will be no closer than ten feet to the edge of your home or other structures.

-Extended Zone or Zone 2 (30-100+ feet): The goal here is not to eliminate fire, but instead, to reduce dense vegetation to interrupt fire’s path and keep flames smaller and on the ground.
+Extended Area Considerations: The goal here is not to eliminate fire, but instead, to reduce dense vegetation to interrupt fire’s path and keep flames smaller and on the ground.

 1. Clear Out Dead Material: Remove dead plants, trees, and heavy accumulations of leaves or pine needles from your yard.